 I nodded as I pulled away from him.
-I saw my emerald-freckled face and green irises in the chrome visor of the Astronaut’s helmet.
+My emerald-freckled face and green irises reflected back at me from the chrome visor of the Astronaut’s helmet.
 The back was an iron type of metal, latched tight to the suit.
 The Astronaut held up its hand, and another crackle of static hissed into my mind.
 It stared at me for an uncomfortable amount of time before it turned to leave.

 “Wait!”
 No’ll moronically called out.

 What is he doing?
 I wondered.
 Maybe he really doesn’t have any self-preservation instincts?
 Maybe he just wants it all to be over?
 This boy is crazier than I thought possible.